dooco/rock-paper-scissors-lizard-spock/README.md

 Hash table: [JavaScript hash table:](https://stackoverflow.com/questions/22623331/rock-paper-scissors-lizard-spock-in-javaScript)

-Popup code credited to W3Schooles.com [w3schools.com](https://w3schools.com)
+Pop up modal code credited to W3Schooles.com [w3schools.com](https://w3schools.com)

 ## Content

-All content was written by the developer.
+All content was written by the developer and where code or content was modified from other source this has been credited to that source.

 ## Media